 The first round of Transportation Plan community engagement took place in October and November 2022.
 This phase included identifying goals and priorities for the Plan.
 Much of this work took place at the Transportation Plan Storefront Studio, which was open to the community in early October, and through an online survey that was promoted across a variety of City communication platforms in late October.
 The City’s combined in-person and online engagement efforts solicited feedback from over 100 community members on topics ranging from specific goals for the Plan, to downtown walkability and parking, desire for improved transit options, and more.

 Upcoming Engagement Opportunities

-The Transportation Plan project team will staff an informational booth at several Celebrate Woodinville events to provide information and solicit input on a draft transportation project list.
+The Transportation Plan project team will staff an informational booth at several events this summer to provide information and solicit input on our draft transportation project list.
 Opportunities for community members to meet with the team, learn about the planning process, and provide feedback on policies, potential projects, and more are listed below:

 The Transportation Plan update kicked off in August 2022.
 A draft plan will be available by fall of 2023, with anticipated Council Adoption to occur in late 2023.